jsonn19/DPTSolutions1/README.md

 Growth invites risk
 Success accelerates collapse

-The player is forced to confront the idea that permanence is an illusion — directly tying gameplay mechanics to philosophical inspiration.
+The player is forced to face the idea that permanence is an illusion, directly tying gameplay mechanics to the inspiration.

+Some mechanics were inspired by other roguelike games such as Balatro for the shop, and a non-roguelike Terraria for runs with different tiering.

 ---

-## 🚀 Features
+## Features

-### 🌿 Plant System
+### Plant System

 * Plants are divided into 10 tiers (1–10).
 * Higher tiers produce greater yield but cost more.